Sherwanishazia/HR-Attendance-DashBoard/README.md

 # Key Metrics:
 # Total Working Days (Company-Wide):
-    This metric represents the total number of scheduled working days for all employees, calculated by multiplying the number of working     days per month by the total headcount.
+    This metric represents the total number of scheduled working days for all employees.
 It serves as the foundation for comparing           actual attendance, WFH, and SL data.
 # Employees Present (Daily):
     This shows the total number of employees who physically attended the office on a particular day.
 Tracking the headcount of employees     present helps HR teams ensure that physical attendance policies are adhered to and identify fluctuations in daily attendance.
 # Work from Home (WFH) Count: